thufschmitt/tix-papers/typing/types.md

 The reason for this is that the interpretation supposes fully evaluated values, while a lazy language manipulates possibly non-evaluated expressions, whose evaluation may never finish if forced.
 In particular, the `Empty` types behaves
-differently: there exists no value of this type (so its interpretation as set is naturally the empty set), but there may be expressions of this type, which themselves may appear inside values in a lazy setting.
+differently: there exists no value of this type (so its interpretation as a set is naturally the empty set), but there may be expressions of this type, which themselves may appear inside values in a lazy setting.
-For example, the type `{ x = Empty }` would be not inhabited in a strict semantic (so it would itself be a subtype of every other type, the same way as `Empty` itself), whereas in a lazy semantic such as the one of Nix-light, it is inhabited for example by `{ x = let y = y in y; }`.
+For example, the type `{ x = Empty }` would not be inhabited in a strict semantic (so it would itself be a subtype of every other type, the same way as `Empty` itself), whereas in a lazy semantic such as the one of Nix-light, it is inhabited for example by `{ x = let y = y in y; }`.

 It is possible to modify this interpretation to take this difference into